Hiking the Father Troy East Coast Trail : Flatrock to Logy Bay

 Either way, this section of the trail had a different feel to it –

-like we were in a much more developed area, which of coarse we were.
+like we were in a much more developed area, which of course we were.

 Excited by our progress today and grateful to be able to return to the ECT, we